-12.1.
+11.1.
 The main page

-The main page of this module (Fig 203) represents the detail of a surgical block.
+The main page of this module (Fig 199) represents a surgical block.

-Fig 203 - OranJ Central
+Fig 199 - OranJ Central

-The button on the command bar (Fig 203 B) makes it possible to display the situation of the other blocks.
+The BH05 button on the command bar (Fig 199 B) makes it possible to select different blocks.
 It is only enabled when working with a General Central Station workstation, covering several surgical blocks.
-The name of the block displayed appears on the button (Fig 203 C).
+The name of the block displayed is displayed on the button (Fig 199 C).